Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Results

-Due to the measurement overlap, avalanche-size distributions under coarse-sampling depend on the inter-electrode distance $d_{\rm E}$~(Fig.~\ref{fig:ied}A).
+Similar to the field of view of electrodes, avalanche-size distributions under coarse-sampling depend on the inter-electrode distance $d_{\rm E}$~(Fig~\ref{fig:ied}A).
 For small inter-electrode distances, the overlap is strong.
 Thus, the spatial correlations are strong.
 Strong correlations manifest themselves in \textit{larger} avalanches.
-However, under coarse-sampling the maximal observed size $S$ of an avalanche is limited by the number of electrodes $N_{\rm E}$~\cite{Yu2014}.
+However, under coarse-sampling the maximal observed size $S$ of an avalanche is in general limited by the number of electrodes $N_{\rm E}$~\cite{Yu2014} (cf.~Fig~\ref{fig:supp_gamma_gaus_comparison}).
 This limit due to $N_{\rm E}$ manifests as a sharp cut-off and \Ldash in combination with spurious measurement correlations due to $d_{\rm E}$ \Rdash can shape the probability distribution.
 In the following, we show that these factors can be more dominant than the actual underlying dynamics.

 In theory, supercritical dynamics are characterized by a \textit{sharp peak} in the avalanche distribution at $S=N_{\rm E}$.
-Independent of the underlying dynamics, such a peak can originate from small electrode distances (Fig.~\ref{fig:ied}A, $d_{\rm E} = 100 \mum$): Avalanches are likely to span the small area covered by the electrode array.
+Independent of the underlying dynamics, such a peak can originate from small electrode distances (Fig~\ref{fig:ied}A, $d_{\rm E} = 100 \mum$): Avalanches are likely to span the small area covered by the electrode array.
 Furthermore, due to strong measurement overlap, individual events of the avalanche may contribute strongly to multiple electrodes.

 Subcritical dynamics are characterized by a \textit{pronounced decay} already for $S<N_{\rm E}$.
-Independent of the underlying dynamics, such a decay can originate from large electrode distances (Fig.~\ref{fig:ied}A, $d_{\rm E} = 500 \mum$): Locally propagating avalanches are unlikely to span the large area covered by the electrode array.
+Independent of the underlying dynamics, such a decay can originate from large electrode distances (Fig~\ref{fig:ied}A, $d_{\rm E} = 500 \mum$): Locally propagating avalanches are unlikely to span the large area covered by the electrode array.
 Furthermore, due to the weaker measurement overlap, individual events of the avalanche may contribute strongly to one electrode (or to multiple electrodes but only weakly).

-Consequently, there exists a \textit{sweet-spot} value of the inter-electrode distance $d_{\rm E}$ for which $p(S)$ appears convincingly critical (Fig.~\ref{fig:ied}A, $d_{\rm E} = 250 \mum$): a power law $p(S)\sim S^{-\alpha}$ spans all sizes up to the cut-off at $S=N_{\rm E}$.
+Consequently, there exists a \textit{sweet-spot} value of the inter-electrode distance $d_{\rm E}$ for which $p(S)$ appears convincingly critical (Fig~\ref{fig:ied}A, $d_{\rm E} = 250 \mum$): a power law $p(S)\sim S^{-\alpha}$ spans all sizes up to the cut-off at $S=N_{\rm E}$.
 However, the dependence on the underlying dynamic state is minimal.